-Following receipt of the analytical data from the proposed pilot testing program, Saint-Gobain will prepare appropriate data summary tables and figures, and schedule a meeting (or conference call) with the NYSDEC to discuss the pilot testing results.
-Based on those discussions, the NYSDEC will request that Saint-Gobain: 1) submit a revised CMS Report (or Supplement to the July 2014 CMS Report) within 60 days; 2) submit a Workplan for additional ISCO/EFR pilot testing; or 3) evaluate alternative remedies for the Former Norton/Nashua site.
+Following receipt of the analytical data from the proposed pilot testing investigation, Saint-Gobain will prepare appropriate data summary tables and figures, and schedule a meeting (or conference call) with the NYSDEC to discuss the pilot testing investigation results.
+Based on those discussions, the NYSDEC will request that Saint-Gobain: 1) submit a revised CMS Report (or Supplement to the July 2014 CMS Report) within 60 days; 2) submit a Workplan for additional pilot testing investigations; or 3) evaluate alternative remedies for the Former Norton/Nashua site.